I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11_1ddi_videodevicefuncs.md

 The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videodecoderendframe.md">VideoDecoderEndFrame</a> function.

-`pfnVideoDecoderExtension`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videodecoderextension.md">VideoDecoderExtension</a> function.

-`pfnVideoDecoderGetHandle`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videodecodergethandle.md">VideoDecoderGetHandle</a> function.

 `pfnVideoDecoderSubmitBuffers`

 The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videodecodersubmitbuffers.md">VideoDecoderSubmitBuffers</a> function.

-`pfnVideoProcessorBlt`
+`pfnCalcPrivateVideoProcessorEnumSize`

+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_calcprivatevideoprocessorenumsize.md">CalcPrivateVideoProcessorEnumSize</a> function.

+`pfnCreateVideoProcessorEnum`

+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_createvideoprocessorenum.md">CreateVideoProcessorEnum</a> function.

+`pfnDestroyVideoProcessorEnum`

+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_destroyvideoprocessorenum.md">DestroyVideoProcessorEnum</a> function.

+`pfnCheckVideoProcessorFormat`

+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_checkvideoprocessorformat.md">CheckVideoProcessorFormat</a> function.

+`pfnGetVideoProcessorCaps`

+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_getvideoprocessorcaps.md">GetVideoProcessorCaps</a> function.

+`pfnGetVideoProcessorRateConversionCaps`

+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_getvideoprocessorrateconversioncaps.md">GetVideoProcessorRateConversionCaps</a> function.

+`pfnGetVideoProcessorCustomRate`

+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_getvideoprocessorcustomrate.md">GetVideoProcessorCustomRate</a> function.

+`pfnGetVideoProcessorFilterRange`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorblt.md">VideoProcessorBlt</a> function.
+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_getvideoprocessorfilterrange.md">GetVideoProcessorFilterRange</a> function.

-`pfnVideoProcessorGetOutputExtension`
+`pfnCalcPrivateVideoProcessorSize`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorgetoutputextension.md">VideoProcessorGetOutputExtension</a> function.
+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_calcprivatevideoprocessorsize.md">CalcPrivateVideoProcessorSize</a> function.

-`pfnVideoProcessorGetStreamExtension`
+`pfnCreateVideoProcessor`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorgetstreamextension.md">VideoProcessorGetStreamExtension</a> function.
+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_createvideoprocessor.md">CreateVideoProcessor</a> function.

-`pfnVideoProcessorInputViewReadAfterWriteHazard`
+`pfnDestroyVideoProcessor`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorinputviewreadafterwritehazard.md">VideoProcessorInputViewReadAfterWriteHazard</a> function.
+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_destroyvideoprocessor.md">DestroyVideoProcessor</a> function.

-`pfnVideoProcessorSetOutputAlphaFillMode`
+`pfnVideoProcessorSetOutputTargetRect`

-The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetoutputalphafillmode.md">VideoProcessorSetOutputAlphaFillMode</a> function.
+The entry point for the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_videoprocessorsetoutputtargetrect.md">VideoProcessorSetOutputTargetRect</a> function.

 `pfnVideoProcessorSetOutputBackgroundColor`